 Prince's Palace of Monaco, Monte-Carlo (must see)

-The official residence of the Sovereign Prince of Monaco, this palace was built in 1191 as a Genoese fortress, and during its long and often dramatic history, it has been bombarded and besieged by many foreign powers.
-Since the end of the 13th century, it has been the stronghold and home of the Grimaldi family who first captured it in 1297.
-The Grimaldi ruled the area first as feudal lords, and from the 17th century as sovereign princes, but their power was often derived from fragile agreements with their larger and stronger neighbors.
+The official residence of the Sovereign Prince of Monaco, the Prince’s Palace was originally built in 1191 as a Genoese fortress.
+Throughout its long and sometimes turbulent history, it has been bombarded and besieged by foreign powers.
+The Grimaldi family first captured the fortress in 1297, and it has remained their seat ever since — first as feudal lords and, from the 17th century onward, as sovereign princes.
+Their authority, however, often depended on delicate alliances with larger neighbouring states.

 Tip: